mrets/Operating-Procedures/api-docs/scenarios/get-transaction-history.md

 ## Notes on Pagination / Limits / Permissions

 The M-RETS API by default returns paginated results of 25 records.
-With a maximun of 100 records.
+With a maximum of 100 records.

 For external transactions, the API will not return the `to_account` field for another organization.
 This is information M-RETS does not expose.